KingDoogan/Pike-Engine/README.md

 # Pike-Engine
  A comminty driven (portable) pygame editor + python code editor.
  As far as thing's go, so far most of this is WIP.
-I am hoping to achieve a community ran game-engine / editor.
+I am hoping to achieve a community driven game-engine / editor.

 Steps to use: